-Extract the installation files from the .zip to a temporary folder, run SetupVSE.exe, then complete the installation wizard.
-A training video about how to install VSE as a standalone installation in unmanaged environments is available here: TU30278.
+Extract the installation files from the .zip to a temporary folder, run SetupVSE.exe, and then complete the installation wizard.
+See the video below to learn how to install VSE as a stand-alone installation in unmanaged environments:

 Is a restart required after installing a VSE patch?

 No. Patch installations never force a restart.
 Even when a restart is ideally required, this is suppressed by the installer to minimize inconvenience.
 The product will function as expected without the reboot.
-However, to ensure older drivers are removed from memory and to have a clean computing environment, McAfee recommends that you restart patched systems at your earliest convenience.
+However, to ensure older drivers are removed from memory and to have a clean computing environment, it is recommended that you restart patched systems at your earliest convenience.

 What happens if a restart does not occur after installation?

-A restart is not required to begin taking advantage of VSE functionality.
+A restart is not required to begin using VSE functionality.
 However, a restart is recommended to ensure a cleaner Windows environment and enable certain network scanning functionality.

 What are the Trusted Installers?

-- Any MSI product that is being installed by the Msiexec.exe process, and is signed by McAfee or Microsoft, and does not include a merge template as part of the command line, is whitelisted.
+- Any MSI product that is being installed by the Msiexec.exe process, is signed by Intel Security or Microsoft, and does not include a merge template as part of the command line, is whitelisted.